po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/10-Stu_Cursor-Methods/README.md

-# 📖 Implement Sort and Skip to Change How the Documents are Returned
+# 📖 Implement Cursor Methods to Change How the Documents are Returned

 Work with a partner to implement the following user story: